 - Mentorship & Training: Cohen Milstein has a formal mentorship program, whereby one partner is assigned to one or more associates to provide career development guidance in order to help ensure that their associate mentees thrive, professionally.
 Similarly, Cohen Milstein’s Summer Associate program and Fellowship program involve informal and formal mentoring initiatives.
 The firm also conducts an internal, firm-wide diversity and awareness training to prevent unintentional situations that could cause discomfort to minorities and women.

-- Leadership: Eight of the firm’s 10 practice groups are led or co-led by female partners, and women of color, and the firm’s Executive Committee, which consists of five partners, includes two female partners, one of whom is a woman of color.
+- Leadership: Eight of the firm’s 10 practice groups are led or co-led by female partners, including women of color, and the firm’s Executive Committee, which consists of five partners, includes two female partners, one of whom is a woman of color.
 Furthermore, the firm has multiple internal management committees, including the Compensation Committee, Hiring and Diversity Committee, and others – all include female partners, LGBTQ partners, and partners of color – in order to best reflect the current makeup of the firm and its future growth and staffing objectives.

 - Thought Leadership: Cohen Milstein’s attorneys are nationally recognized thought-leaders in diversity, equity, and inclusion (DE&I) – across industry, including the law.
 For example: